KamranAzeem/learn-haproxy/high-availability/README-HA.md

 * It's configuration file(s) suffer the same problem as Apache - i.e. complexity
 * Above is bad enough, so I don't have to list more points

-To build a proof of concept setup using one reverse proxy instance of HAProxy and one of more instances of backend servers, is very easy on docker-compose. i.e. You really don't need three VMs to build a POC.
+To build a POC (proof of concept) setup using one reverse proxy instance of HAProxy and one of more instances of backend servers, is very easy on docker-compose. i.e. You really don't need three VMs to build a POC.

 However, if you want to build a POC of HAProxy running in HA mode itself, serving a farm of servers as backend, then the most logical choice is to use VMs.